tonikelope/coronapoker/docs/SECURITY.md

 - **Require-the-proof gate.** Before a peer helps reveal community cards (the only window where a smuggled card could be read), it checks it has verified an honest-shuffle proof for that exact deck.
 A host that smuggles and simply *omits* the bundle is caught here (soft warning), recover-safe (a recovered deck — verified before the crash — is not re-required).
 - **Zero-knowledge & cost.** The proofs reveal nothing about the permutation or the locks.
 All proving and verifying runs in the **background during betting, single-threaded** — no impact on the dealing animation or CPU.

-This closes the rotation/"exiter" residual: the rotation is now under proof, and a smuggle is a non-permutation that no proof can pass.
-(The earlier real-time defenses of §2.5 already blocked reading a *live* player's pocket; §2.6 additionally proves the whole deck honest — defense in depth, and the actual closure of the shuffle/rotation flank.)
+The rotation is under proof, and a smuggle is a non-permutation that no proof can pass.
+Together with the real-time defenses of §2.5 — which block reading a *live* player's pocket — §2.6 proves the whole deck honest, closing the shuffle/rotation flank in depth.

 ---